sohnjangil/lastz_analysis/README.md

 # lastz_analysis
-A tool for analyzing lastz alignment result generated using "--format=general" option to find structural variations or to perform super-scaffolding guided by reference genome
+This is a tool for analyzing lastz alignment result generated using "--format=general" option to find structural variations or to perform super-scaffolding guided by reference genome.

 We recommand lastz_32 for large genomes (1>Gbp genome size).